kstenerud/concise-encoding/ce-structure.md

 ### Typed Array

 A typed array encodes an array of values of a fixed type and size.
-In a CBE document, the array elements will all be adjacent to each other, allowing large amounts of data to be easily copied between the stream and your internal structures.
+In a CBE document, the array elements will all be adjacent to each other, allowing large amounts of data to be efficiently copied between the stream and your internal structures.

 The following element types are supported in typed arrays.
 For other types, use a [list](#list).